-- 4.1 As reported to the Traffic Management Sub-Committee in various reports over the past 12 months, Network Rail identified some potential issues with the overall cost profile to deliver the Cow Lane highway project, and they discovered some potential design issues with existing utility services in the road.
+- 4.1 As reported previously to this Committee, Network Rail identified some potential issues with the overall cost profile to deliver the Cow Lane highway project, and they discovered some potential design issues with existing utility services in the road.
 As a reminder to the Committee, the original cost estimates to deliver the scheme were based on utilising Network Rail's existing contractor responsible for the viaduct, who were already mobilised between the two bridges.
 Unfortunately, the CPO process delayed the proposed programme, and this contractor has since left site. - 4.2 Network Rail have completed a value engineering exercise alongside a main contractor in order to identify potential cost savings by redesigning and reducing the scope of certain elements of the project.
-The Council has been involved in the review primarily to ensure the essential elements of the scheme are retained, (such as the new footway on the east side of the southern bridge). - 4.3 The value engineering exercise identified some potential areas where the overall project scope can be reduced without affecting the overall project objectives.
-The main points to note relate to the pedestrian facilities to cross the road between both bridges and a subsequent new layout to include a zebra crossing (instead of a pedestrian refuge), and a request by Network Rail to close Cow Lane throughout the duration of the works, which has since been rejected by the Council. - 4.4 Network Rail confirmed in December 2016 that they are now required to carry out a full procurement process in order to identify a suitable contractor to construct the scheme.
+The Council has been involved in the review primarily to ensure the essential elements of the scheme are retained (such as the new footway on the east side of the southern bridge). - 4.3 The value engineering exercise identified some potential areas where the overall project scope can be reduced without affecting the overall project objectives.
+The main points to note relate to the pedestrian facilities to cross the road between both bridges and a subsequent new layout to include a zebra crossing (instead of a pedestrian refuge), and a request by Network Rail to close Cow Lane throughout the duration of the works, which has since been rejected by the Council. - 4.4 Network Rail confirmed in December 2016 that they are required to carry out a full procurement process in order to identify a suitable contractor to construct the scheme.
 Tenders have been received by a number of bidders and are in the process of being assessed.
 Upon completion of that process and award of tender Network Rail will be in a position to confirm the overall programme.
 The outcome for the award of tender is anticipated by the end of July 2017 with an anticipated start on site for works in September, after the Reading Festival.
-Officers have initiated dialogue with Network Rail regarding traffic management requirements for the scheme, including for demolition of the old railway bridge, with the objective of minimising disruption to the travelling public for the duration of the works.

-4.5 Officers will continue to update Members on the latest position through the Traffic Management Sub-Committee.
+Officers have initiated dialogue with Network Rail regarding traffic management requirements for the scheme, including for demolition of the old railway bridge, with the objective of minimising disruption to the travelling public for the duration of the works. - 4.5 Officers will continue to update Members on the latest position with this scheme.